HOW TO PACK UP HOLIDAY DECOR TO MOVE NEXT YEAR

 For holiday decor, I also recommend labeling with a box number and the total number of holiday boxes included.
 For example, box 1 of 5, box 2 of 5, and box 3 of 5.
 This way, you know how many holiday boxes you have when you get them out the last year.
 I made the mistake of forgetting two boxes one year because they were tucked away in storage, and I forgot we had them.

 As your moving day gets closer, you’ll be so thankful to not have to worry about packing up holiday decor.
 Do it now, and don’t think about holiday decor until it’s time to decorate your new home.
-If you’re looking for help staying organized during your upcoming move, I’ve got just the tool for you.
+If you’re looking for help staying organized during your upcoming move, check out the Move Mama Move Relocation Planners with all the checklists, tips, trackers, and logs to keep you on top of it all during this major transition.